jasonDBA/pythonGame/README.md

 ![](intro.gif) <br />

-This repository contains an asteroids avoiding game using Python (pygame module).
+This repository contains asteroids avoiding game using Python (pygame module).
 Hopfully you enjoy the game!

 ## Installation
 1. Download the clone of the project from this github repo